 Even if you’ve found a quiet space for the video meeting, you’d be surprised by what the microphone can still pick up!
 Turning yourself on mute when you’re not talking will remove any distractions or annoying noises for other participants.
 This is especially important for conference calls with many participants, as the sounds from everyone’s homes can create quite the cacophony.

 8. Look into the camera when you speak

-Very important on our list of what to do in a video meeting!
+Very important on our list of video meeting etiquette!
 Looking into the camera when you’re speaking is the equivalent of looking into someone’s eyes in person, so it’s an essential practice.
 If you’re looking elsewhere as you talk, it can look unprofessional and be distracting, even if you don’t mean to be.
 Remember, your face is clearly visible for everyone to see, so the group will notice things they can’t pick up in person.

 9. Don’t stare at yourself when someone else is speaking